YoungBoy Never Broke Again

-Gaulden has sold over 85 million digital copies in the United States, ranking him among the highest certified artists in the United States.
+Gaulden has sold over 109 million digital copies in the United States, ranking him among the highest certified artists in the United States.
 He has garnered 15 billion views on his YouTube channel, also ranking him among the highest-viewed rappers on the site.
-Gaulden is also the youngest artist in Billboard history to chart 100 singles on the Billboard Hot 100, while also being the rapper with the most RIAA platinum certified albums from 2015 to 2025.
-Gaulden also has 34 albums that have charted on the Billboard 200 chart, the most of any rapper.
-Gaulden has also been nominated for three BET Hip Hop Awards and a Grammy Award while being the recipient of one ASCAP Rhythm & Soul Music Award and one BMI R&B/Hip-Hop Award.
-Gaulden founded the record label Never Broke Again in 2015, which has signed artists including NoCap and Quando Rondo.
+He is the youngest artist in Billboard history to chart 100 singles on the Billboard Hot 100, while also being the rapper with the most RIAA platinum certified albums from 2015 to 2025, and the most certified rapper in RIAA history with 126 certified titles.
+Gaulden has 34 albums that have charted on the Billboard 200 chart, the most of any rapper, and has been nominated for three BET Hip Hop Awards and a Grammy Award while being the recipient of one ASCAP Rhythm & Soul Music Award and one BMI R&B/Hip-Hop Award.
+He founded the record label Never Broke Again in 2015, which has signed artists including NoCap and Quando Rondo.

 Despite his success, Gaulden's career has been marked by a long history of legal issues that began in 2016.
 He has maintained a largely prolific output notwithstanding his incarcerations.
 Gaulden has infamously spent several years on house arrest from 2021 to 2024.
 He was arrested in Baton Rouge, Louisiana, in 2020 alongside sixteen others on various federal charges, including distribution and manufacturing of drugs and possession of stolen firearms.
-The following year, he was arrested in Los Angeles, California, by federal agents stemming from his 2020 arrest, resulting in an additional federal firearm charge.
+In 2021, he was arrested in Los Angeles, California, by federal agents stemming from his 2020 arrest, resulting in an additional federal firearm charge.
 From March to October 2021, Gaulden was in jail before being released on bond and placed on house arrest awaiting trial from October 2021 to March 2024.
-Gaulden was found not guilty in the case in Los Angeles, but was found guilty in Baton Rouge and sentenced to 23 months in prison followed by 60 months of probation following his release.
-After over three years in federal custody, including house arrest, Gaulden was officially released on probation in April 2025.
-Upon his release, after spending almost two months on probation, Gaulden was granted a presidential pardon by Donald Trump.
+Gaulden was found not guilty in the case in Los Angeles, but was found guilty in Baton Rouge and sentenced to 23 months in prison, followed by 60 months of probation following his release.
+After over three years in federal custody, including house arrest, Gaulden was released on probation in April 2025.
+In May 2025, after spending almost two months on probation, Gaulden was granted a presidential pardon by Donald Trump.